gavinln/mesos-marathon-TO_DELETE/README.md

 2. sudo status marathon

-3. Access Marathon in the browser at the URL. http://localhost:8080/
+3. Access [Marathon](http://localhost:8080/) in the browser at the URL.

 ## Setup the Python Flask application

-1. Go to the Marathon dashboard http://localhost:8080
+1. Go to the [Marathon](http://localhost:8080) dashboard

 2. Create a new app by clicking on the "New App" button

 3. Enter the ID as flask-env

 4. Enter the command all on one line (blank lines may cause problems)

     ```
     /usr/bin/python /vagrant/python/flask_env/run.py
     ```

 5. Click "Create"

-6. Access the Flask application http://192.168.33.10:PORT
+6. Access the Flask application by changing the port at `http://192.168.33.10:PORT`

 ## Setup the IPython application

-1. Go to the Marathon dashboard http://localhost:8080
+1. Go to the [Marathon](http://localhost:8080) dashboard

 2. Create a new app by clicking on the "New App" button

 3. Enter the ID as ipython

 4. Enter the command all on one line (blank lines may cause problems)

     ```
     /usr/local/bin/ipython notebook --no-browser --ip=0.0.0.0 --port=$PORT
     ```